Kristin Jarmund Architects by Snøhetta, Norway30 June,2017

 Although image is the dominant expression, and given the opportunity to evoke feeling rather than critical interpretation, and type effectively offering a technical contrast, there is also a subtle high-quality material dimension to the work.
 Contrast and duality continue to play out in the interaction of the matt surfaces of uncoated papers and boards and the glossy white of a block foil print finish.
 More work by Snøhetta on BP&O.

 What do you think of Snøhetta’s visual identity work for Kristin Jarmund Architects?
 Share your thoughts in the comment section below or get the conversation started on Twitter.
+Never want to miss a post?
+Sign up to BP&O’s once-weekly newsletter here.

 If you liked this then you may also like: